 Within the fossil gallery itself are various displays illustrating some of the museum’s collections including those of one of the most famous early practitioners of cave archaeology and former curator at the Manchester Museum, Sir William Boyd-Dawkins, noted for his research on fossils and the antiquity of man.

-A guided tour of Manchester led by Terry Brown and Keri Brown,
+2: A guided campus tour of Manchester led by Terry Brown and Keri Brown.

 Built in 1890 as the new Study of Education, the Christies Library was a gift from the former law professor, historian and bibliophile Richard Copley Christie.
 For much of the twentieth century it housed the University’s principle science library.